 But there are some trusted sources for independent analysis of the available data.

 One of the most trusted global reports is published by Verizon on an annual basis, called the Data Breach Investigations Report.

-The latest report (covering the year to October 2019) contains some interesting statistics*:
+A recent version of the report (covering the year to October 2019) contains some interesting statistics*: